 PrintGCApplicationStoppedTime: By default this option is disabled.
 If we enable, it prints the information on application pause during the garbage collection.

 PrintGCApplicationConcurrentTime: By default this option is disabled.
-If we enable, it prints the information on application running time during the GC.
+If we enable, it prints the information on the application running time during the GC.

 PrintGCDateStamps: By default this option is disabled.
 If we enable, it prints the date and time details at each GC.